 20. Loktak Lake, Manipur: Also called the Floating Lake, Loktak is the largest freshwater lake in Northeast India!
 Unfortunately, Loktak has a troubled future given current environmental concerns, so definitely get a visit in before it’s too late.

-21. Bhedaghat, Madhya Pradesh: With the Narmada River, tall mountains, and the lovely Dhundar Falls, Bhedaghat is nice calming experience.
+21. Bhedaghat, Madhya Pradesh: With the Narmada River, tall mountains, and the lovely Dhundar Falls, Bhedaghat is a nice calming experience.

-22. Lonar Lake, Maharashtra: Lonar is a natural saline and alkaline lake, and is the only high velocity impact crater formed in basaltic rock.
+22. Lonar Lake, Maharashtra: Lonar is a natural saline and alkaline lake, and is the only high-velocity impact crater formed in basaltic rock.

-23. Maithon, Jharkhand: If you love travel and you love to explore, then Maithon is the place for you.
+23. Maithon, Jharkhand: If you love to travel and you love to explore, then Maithon is the place for you.